Prevention of infections that cause diarrhea

 When traveling to developing nations, it is best to drink only bottled water, carbonated drinks, and hot cooked foods.
 Avoid fresh fruits and vegetables, limited to those that you can peel yourself.
 Food from food vendors is generally not considered safe.

 Cases of diarrhea that are caused by foodborne illnesses are monitored on a community and state level.
-Other than travel-related cases, health officials want to try to determine where your infection came from so that they can address any potential public health concerns.
-For instance, if your infection is due to contaminated food served at a restaurant or due to a contaminated community water supply, then steps will need to be taken to prevent the spread of the infection.
+Other than travel-related cases, health officials want to try to determine where the infection came from so that they can address any potential public health concerns.
+For instance, if someone's infection is due to contaminated food served at a restaurant or due to a contaminated community water supply, then steps will need to be taken to prevent the spread of the infection.